npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 13. What do you understand by New Public Management?
 Explain its features and examine its utility in public administration.
 14. What do you understand by 'Emotional Intelligence'?
 Explain its components and applications for effective and sensitive administration.
 ## Sports and Yoga

+### 2025
+1. Name the courses offered and universities under the National Centre of Sports Sciences and Research (NCSSR) in Rajasthan.
+2. Write a note on "Mission Olympics 2028" launched by the Government of Rajasthan.
+3. List the six core awards that make up the Indian National Sports Awards.
+4. Write a short note about Payal Nag's inspiring sports journey.
+5. List the names of Indian shooters and their events in which they won medals at the Paris Olympic 2024.
+6. Write a short explanation of "Vatkram Kapalbhati'.
+7. Write in brief about any five soft tissue injuries in sports.

 ### 2023
 1. Enlist the major achievements of the flag bearer from India in Paris Olympics 2024 opening ceremony.
 2. Write the number of total 'Khelo India' centres in India with special reference to Rajasthan State with Sports discipline.